forgotten-cry/memora_v2/README.md

 ### 🧑‍⚕️ Patient View
 The primary interface for the person with dementia, designed for simplicity and ease of use.
-- **AR Home Navigation:** Uses the phone's camera and compass to provide simple, turn-by-turn directions to rooms within the home.
+- **Robust AR Home Navigation:** A rebuilt navigation system using the phone's camera and motion sensors.
+It features a compass calibration step, a stabilized AR arrow that correctly points to the destination relative to the real world, and automatic step detection.
 - **AI Companion ("Digi"):** A friendly, voice-enabled AI chatbot for conversation and emotional support, powered by the Gemini API.
 - **Daily Reminders:** Simple, icon-driven reminders for medications, meals, and hydration.
 - **Cognitive Games:** A simple memory matching game to provide gentle mental stimulation.